ebarlas/project-loom-experiment/README.md

 footprint.
 The cumulative CPU time of echo clients using platform threads is only marginally higher than the other echo clients.
 * The slogan "codes like sync, scaled like async" is accurate.
-Virtual threads are an excellent lternative to asynchronous programming with non-blocking NIO.
+Virtual threads are an excellent alternative to asynchronous programming with non-blocking NIO.